operator-framework/olm-docs/content/en/docs/operator.md

 A Kubernetes application is an app that is both deployed on Kubernetes and managed using the Kubernetes APIs and `kubectl` or `oc` tooling.
 To be able to make the most of Kubernetes, you require a set of cohesive APIs to extend in order to service and manage your apps that run on Kubernetes.
 Think of Operators as the runtime that manages this type of app on Kubernetes.

+## What is the difference between a Controller and an Operator

+An Operator is an application-specific controller that extends the Kubernetes API to create, configure and manage instances of complex stateful applications on behalf of a Kubernetes user.
+It is built on to of the basic Kubernetes resource and Kubernetes Controller along with some application-specific knowledge.

+We use Operators because managing stateful applications, like databases, caches and monitoring systems, is a big challenge, especially at massive scale.
+These systems require human operational knowledge to correctly scale, upgrade and reconfigure while at the same time protecting against data loss and unavailability.

+All Operators use the controller pattern, but the converse is not true.
+It's only an Operator if it has API extension and single-app focus in addition to the controller pattern

 ## What do Operators provide?

 - Repeatability of installation and upgrade.